Department of Urban and Regional Planning

 Academic Biography

 Md Waliullah currently works at the Department of Urban and Regional Planning, BUET.
 He completed his Bachelor of Urban and Regional Planning(BURP) from the Department of Urban and Regional Planning, BUET and is doing his Master of Urban and Regional Planning(MURP) in the same department.
-His research interests are in the areas of land suitability analysis, AI and Machine Learning application for urban management, regional economics, and applications of GIS in urban planning.
+His research interests are Smart Cities, Applied AI/ML, Spatial Data Science, Environmental Remote Sensing, Urban Sustainability, Urban Health, and Smart Urban Management.

 Educational Information